-Putting labels on negotiating style can be a mistake in negotiation skills training, writes Marquette University Law School professor Andrea Kupfer Schneider in a recent article for the Washington University Journal of Law and Policy.
+Putting labels on negotiation style can be a mistake in negotiation skills training, writes Marquette University Law School professor Andrea Kupfer Schneider in an article for the Washington University Journal of Law and Policy.

-By contrast, these days, Schneider introduces students first to the negotiating skills that support the various negotiating styles rather than debating the effectiveness of these styles.
+By contrast, these days, Schneider introduces students first to the negotiating skills that support the various negotiation styles rather than debating the effectiveness of these styles.

 Rather than beginning by teaching negotiation students about various styles, negotiation instructors should encourage them to cultivate five specific skills, writes Schneider.